sevenmatt7/CS2102_2021_S1_Team1/projectReport.md

 	service_avail_to DATE NOT NULL,
 	t_status INTEGER DEFAULT 1,
 	PRIMARY KEY (caretaker_email, pet_name, owner_email, duration_to, duration_from),
-	CHECK (duration_from >= service_avail_from), -- the start of the service must be same day or days later than the start of the availability period
+	-- CHECK the start of the service must be same day or days later than the start of the availability period CHECK (duration_from >= service_avail_from),
-	CHECK (duration_to <= service_avail_to), -- the end of the service must be same day or earlier than the end date of the availability period
+    -- CHECK the end of the service must be same day or earlier than the end date of the availability period CHECK (duration_to <= service_avail_to),
 	CHECK (caretaker_email != owner_email),
 	FOREIGN KEY (owner_email, pet_name, pet_type) REFERENCES Owns_Pets(owner_email, pet_name, pet_type),
 	FOREIGN KEY (caretaker_email, pet_type, service_avail_from, service_avail_to)